Session title: GCSE English: Avoiding Ofsted nightmares

 Imagine if there was a way to adjust your subject-specific scheme of work to ensure that all GCSE English resit learners passed their retake with high grades.
 Whilst this may sound overly aspirational, you might also like to imagine that this strategy could result in a significant improvement in value-added scores and high grade pass rates for all learners, not just the re-sitters (where these are not already outstanding, of course).
 The final image for consideration is of delighted inspectors writing glowing accounts of your excellent integration of literacy and outstanding development of learning independence.
 If you’d like help with any of these images, then the session: ‘GCSE English: avoiding Ofsted nightmares’, might just help.

-- use this understanding to develop innovative approaches to embedding literacy in schemes of work
+- use their understanding of the AOs to develop innovative approaches to embedding literacy development in schemes of work

-- reflect on the writing of lesson objectives to include the development of expert-learner skills.
+- reflect on the writing of learning outcomes to include the development of expert-learner (and so GCSE English) skills.

 What the delegates say